ratoru/ratoru/README.md

 Getting a healthy mix of `It doesn't work...!
 Why?` and `It works...!
 Why?`.

-- 🔭 I’m currently working on [Empiric Network](https://empiric.network/).
+- 🔭 I’m currently working on my website.
-- 🌱 I’m currently learning about ZK-STARKs.
+- 🌱 I’m currently learning about parallel computing.
 - 👨‍💻 All of my projects are available at [ratoru.com](https://ratoru.com/).

 ## Connect with me